-Are you a data center struggling to find the right clients to step through your front door?
+Are you at data center struggling to find the right clients to enter your front door?
 Then you’ve come to the right place to learn the steps you need to take to get found by your ideal clients.

-Joshua Feinberg, Vice President and Co-Founder of SP Home Run, talks about how there are a lot of things that need to happen before finding the right clients.
+Joshua Feinberg, Co-Founder of SP Home Run, discusses how many things need to happen before finding the right clients.

 Similarly, finding the right clients is a process.
-You cannot assume you are attracting qualified leads unless you are incorporating the following practices into your master plan.
+You cannot assume you attract qualified leads unless you incorporate the following practices into your master plan.

 Do not set goals that are out of your reach.
 Unrealistic goals can be detrimental to your company’s success and your team, so make sure your goals are attainable for everyone working towards them.

 Feinberg says, “We need to get found early.
 We need to get that seat at the table as a trusted advisor; our lifecycle stages, what we track, our marketing platform, and our sales tools need to be much more granular.”